BackTable / VI / Article

 Yeah, you just gotta remember if you're standing on the bottom of the patient or the top of the patient, and when you turn the catheter one way outside, which way should it turn on your screen?
 Remember, just like radiology, it's the opposite, so you have to think about that every time.

-Catheter Selection for Lumbar & Mesenteric Arteries
+Catheter Options for Lumbar & Mesenteric Arteries

 The SOS catheter is the primary choice for accessing the abdominal aorta at Rush, particularly for celiac and superior mesenteric arteries (SMA), though alternatives like the Cobra are considered if the SOS falls short.
-Dr. Madassery emphasizes the reliability of the Cobra in anchoring the SMA but cautions about its potential to cause damage due to its design.
-He also highlights the SOS and Mikaelsson catheters for accessing early branching vessels like the left gastric or inferior phrenics.
+Dr. Madassery emphasizes the reliability of the Cobra catheter in anchoring the SMA but cautions about its potential to cause damage due to its design.
+He also highlights the SOS catheter and Mikaelsson catheter for accessing early branching vessels like the left gastric or inferior phrenics.

 [Dr. Aaron Fritts]